 For as long as I can remember both my husband and my son have loved Reese’s Peanut Butter Cups.
 I think they both might have a slight addiction.
 But who can really blame them.
 There really is something amazing about combining chocolate with peanut butter.

 This recipe for Chocolate Covered Peanut Butter Eggs is the same that I posted a few years ago for Homemade Peanut Butter Bars.
-Only this time I made them thinner by using a bigger bar pan and then used an cookie cutter to get the egg shape.
-Oh and my hubby helped make these too!
+You can choose to cut out fun shapes or cut into bars.
+It’s up to you!

 Combine the ingredients for the first layer together in a mixing bowl.

-Press the ingredients together into the bottom of an 14X10 size pan.
+Press the ingredients together into the bottom of a jelly roll baking sheet that’s been lined with parchment paper.
 Then place the tray in the refrigerator for at least 30 minutes to an hour.
 You want this bottom layer completely chilled before adding the next layer.

 Spread the melted chocolate and peanut butter mixture on top of the first layer.
 Then place the tray back in the refrigerator for another 30 minutes or longer until both layers are completely chilled.

 Gently lift the edges of the parchment paper up from the bar pan and place on top of a cutting board.